capslocky/git-cheat-sheet/git.md

 index (staged files) | Next commit will be created from this set of changes ahead 3 / behind 5 | Amount of unique new commits in comparison with upstream, <br> ahead 3 - is yours, behind 5 - in upstream.
-All others are common. fast-forward | Special case of merge, when you merge commits from another branch <br> to your current branch, and your branch is completely behind it (ahead is 0, behind > 0), <br> there is no need in merge commit, current branch tip is just lifted up (by default) dangling (orphan, lost) commit | Commit that isn't referenced by any branch or tag (not visible in gui client), <br> but still visible through 'git reflog' and 'git fsck' until garbage collection. <br> Can be restored by 'git merge [commit_hash]' or 'git reset --hard [commit_hash]' <br> or by creating new branch for that commit merge | TO DESCRIBE merge commit | Commit with two parent commits (first - direct one and second - tip of merged branch) merge conflict | TO DESCRIBE
+All others are common. fast-forward | Special case of merge, when you merge commits from another branch <br> to your current branch, and your branch is completely behind it (ahead is 0, behind > 0), <br> there is no need in merge commit, current branch tip is just lifted up (by default) dangling (orphan, lost) commit | Commit that isn't referenced by any branch or tag (not visible in gui client), <br> but still visible through 'git reflog' and 'git fsck' until garbage collection. <br> Can be restored by 'git merge [commit_hash]' or 'git reset --hard [commit_hash]' or by creating new branch for that commit merge | TO DESCRIBE merge commit | Commit with two parent commits (first - direct one and second - tip of merged branch) merge conflict | TO DESCRIBE